Vero-Ventures/llm-swarm/README.md

 The package can be used as a basic CLI tool to perform refactoring tasks on input code.
 It can accept the input as a string, or as a file/folder of files.
 This CLI functionality is primarily for testing purposes as it is not expected

-The VSCode extension allows the user to run the Python .
+The VSCode extension allows the user to run the AI agents on the currently open file or selected text in the IDE.

 ## Project Installation